Agribusiness Strategic Competitive Advantage

 • Unused Creativity: Failing to utilise the full capability or capacity of the available workforce, whether seasonal or permanent.

-By identifying and eliminating these wastes, organisations can improve their processes, reduce costs, increase quality and customer satisfaction, and enhance employee engagement and environmental performance.
+By identifying and eliminating these wastes, organisations can reduce costs, increase quality, customer satisfaction and profitability, and enhance employee engagement and environmental performance.

 Conclusion